Mamboski/Cluster-SPAM/README.md

-# LiDAR-SPAM
+# Cluster-SPAM
-Flood LiDAR sensor on an autoware autonomous vehicle
+Flood Euclidian Cluster sensor on an autoware autonomous vehicle